Model Energy Code (MEC) International Energy Conservation Code (IECC)

-Some states that have adopted the Model Energy Code and IECC are:
+Some states that have adopted the International Energy Conservation Code (IECC) are:

 Prior to receiving a building permit, documentation that shows energy code compliance must be submitted to the local building department.